janzheng/markdownxit/README.md

 **markdownxit** is a custom Visual Studio Code extension that provides syntax highlighting and token color customization for Markdown files with task-specific features.

-This is based on `xit!` at https://xit.jotaen.net/ and injects some xit colors into markdown styles.
+This is based on [x]it! at https://xit.jotaen.net/ and injects a splash of colors into markdown styling.

 ## Installation